alddesign/crudkit/READMDE.md

 # README
 ## About CRUDKit
-Crudkit is a laravel based project which creates Ui Webpages from a given Database within minutes...
+Crudkit is a laravel based project which lets you create Ui Webpages from a given Database within minutes.